premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 ---

-11. How many of the databases can you create in the single server?
+11. How many databases can you create in a single server?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)